Trip date: December 2015

 Everyone is talking about Rio de Janeiro and the Olympics.
 Not all of it is good.
 But I found it to be an amazingly beautiful city when I was there during my 12th annual New Year's Eve trip.

 On Christmas Eve I checked in at SeaTac's Delta Lounge, grabbed an espresso and a bagel and ordered a mimosa, only to be told that they were $8.
 Not expensive mind you, but really?
-I just doled out $$$ on a 1st class ticket and you can't give me a complimentary mimosa made with prosecco?
+I just doled out $$$ on a business class ticket and you can't give me a complimentary mimosa made with prosecco?
 Lame.

 I boarded the plane and got settled in my lay flat chair/bed complete with Westin down pillow and Heavenly comforter for my first leg to Atlanta.
 I ordered a glass of champagne only to be told that they don't stock bubbles on domestic flights.
 Really?
-It was Christmas Eve and I heard at least half of the 1st class cabin ask for a glass.
+It was Christmas Eve and I heard at least half of the cabin ask for a glass.

 Bloody Mary in hand (made with gin please) I settled in to read my magazines only to find out that none of the overhead lights worked, not just mine- everyone's!
 So you don't always get what you pay for, and Delta I'm looking at you!